Differences Between List, Tuple, Set and Dictionary in Python

 List vs Tuple vs Set vs Dictionary in Python - Quick Comparison Table

-In Python, lists, tuples, sets, and dictionaries are built-in data structures for storing and organizing collections of data.
+In Python, lists, tuples, sets, and dictionaries are built-in collections that provide different ways to store and organize data.

-While they may look similar, each structure has different characteristics related to ordering, mutability, duplication handling, and data access.
+While they may look similar, each built-in collection has different characteristics related to ordering, mutability, duplication handling, and data access.

 To understand the difference between them more clearly, we have prepared this table including key aspects and differentiating factors: